PoorviGopal/Git_Cheat_Sheet/gitCheatSheet.md

 **Merge conflicts** :

-- If the changes found in same line, or if it is conflicting the we ill face this warining!.
+- If the changes found in same line, or if it is conflicting the we will face the below given warining!.
 - In this case we have to manually make changes in the code editor.

 ```bash